Indigenous Student Services

-ISS works closely with the Indigenous Studies Program and shares its space.
+ISS works closely with the ISD and shares its space.

-The ISP Student Library offers hundreds of titles in the areas of Indigenous Knowledge, research and language, as well as DVDs and language CDs that you can borrow.
+The ISD Student Library offers hundreds of titles in the areas of Indigenous Knowledge, research and language, as well as DVDs and language CDs that you can borrow.

-The ISS and ISP are home to the Indigenous Student Lounge.
-The room is equipped with a flat screen TV, a DVD player, computers, a printer and Internet access.
+The ISS and ISD centre in LR Wilson Hall has an Indigenous Student Lounge.
+The centre is equipped with a kitchen, computers, a printer and Internet access.
 You can use this space to study, hold a meeting or just take a break.

 Examples of our programming include:

 - The Elders and Knowledge Keepers in Residence program, which increases awareness and understanding of history, traditions and culture for all students by providing them access to Elders who are actively engaged in their communities and culture.

-- The Indigenous Mentorship Program, which is a program that is accessible to current and future students used to help dismantle barriers to postsecondary education for First Nations, Inuit and Métis students coming into, or already within, the Faculty of Health Sciences.
-Each year, Indigenous students are recruited from all areas of the Faculty of Health Sciences and related health programs to be mentors.
+- The Indigenous Mentorship Program, which is a program that is accessible to current and future students used to help dismantle barriers to postsecondary education for First Nations, Inuit and Métis learners within, the Faculty of Health Sciences.
+Currently enrolled Indigenous health science students are recruited to become mentors.

 - The Medical School Entrance Interview workshop, which is a 2-day workshop focusing on increasing a positive performance during the medical school interview, specifically the Multi-Mini Interview.
 The IHLL in collaboration with the Undergraduate Medical Education program, delivers this workshop in February each year.

 IHLL engages with Indigenous communities and shares knowledge with non-Indigenous students, staff, faculty and departments interested in Indigenous health.

 IHLL offers a culturally safe space for First Nations, Inuit and Métis students on campus.
 Our office is in the Michael DeGroote Centre for Learning.
 The IHLL office provides: